adarshtiwari1998/NiddikkareLLPWebsite/replit.md

 ## Recent Changes

 **January 22, 2025:**
+- Updated Tools section branding: Changed "Tools & Testing" to just "Tools" in both breadcrumb navigation and main page heading for cleaner, more focused presentation
 - Successfully migrated from Replit Agent to Replit environment with enhanced security and proper client/server separation
 - Fixed breadcrumb display on home page: Modified SmartBreadcrumb component to not render breadcrumbs on the home page (/) to maintain clean home page design
 - Created comprehensive IT Solutions overview page: Designed /it-solutions page with enhanced UI/UX featuring service comparison tables, interactive cards, company statistics, and direct links to all three IT solution services (RPO, Contingent Workforce, Web App Solutions)